New Releases

 Shop Indie Bookstores

-Trident Cafe (Boulder, CO)
+Trident Cafe (Boulder)

-Townie Books - woman owned (Crested Butte, CO)
+Townie Books - woman owned (Crested Butte)

 The Umbrella Bookstore (Salt Lake City, UT)